lucas-six/git-cookbook/recipes/git_line_endings.md

 git config core.autocrlf false
 ```

-!!! warn "Note"
-    `core.autocrlf` will not affect content which is already in the repository.
+**Note**: `core.autocrlf` will not affect content which is already in the repository.
 If you've committed something with CRLF endings previously, they'll stay that way.
 This is a very good reason to avoid depending on `core.autocrlf`;
 if one user doesn't have it set, they can get content with CRLF endings into the repo,
 and it'll stick around.

 ## CRLF Safety Check